levinson/GameRecorder/README.md

 ## Misplay Reporting

 Review screenshots and log files in recorded game folders to discover misplays.
-If you pressed the misplay hotkey during a game, then search for screenshots with the word 'Misplay'.
+If you pressed the misplay hotkey during a game, then search for screenshots with the word 'Misplay' in the name.

 For misplays during mulligan create a post in the [SmartMulligan thread](http://sb-forum.com/index.php?/topic/6320-requestsreports-smartmulligan/).
 For all other misplays create a new thread in the [SmartCC AI Misplay forum](http://sb-forum.com/index.php?/forum/31-smartcc-ai-misplay/).

-In your misplay report include all the files on the turn for which the misplay occurred.
-Also be sure to include any relevant details in your report such as what the bot did, what you expected it to do, and why.
+In your misplay report attach all the files for the turn on which the misplay occurred, and also include relevant details such as what the bot did, what you expected it to do, and why.

 ## Configuration